Tianscar/javasound-opus/README.md

+WARNING: THIS PROJECT IS NO LONGER MAINTAINED.
+MOVED TO: https://github.com/jseproject/jse-spi/
 # Java Implementation of Opus
 This is a fork of [Oggus](https://github.com/leonfancy/oggus), backported to Java 8, removed dependencies, with JavaSound SPI support.